“Keep your eyes on the stars, and your feet on the ground.” – Theodore Rosevelt

 I’ve always dreamed of helping other artists in any way possible.
 I’ve always wanted to inspire them, to offer them hope… hope that one day they’ll figure out why is that they chose to become artists.
 That one day it’ll all make sense somehow.

 Odd thing is that if you keep your eyes on the stars you’ll stumble and fall.
 Many, many times.
 But you might also find yourself in a place no one else even knew existed.

 I want to make irevuo the kind of website that’ll give indie artists a starting point.
 I want to be able to showcase great art; art that would otherwise go unnoticed in this vast ocean of information we call the web.

 But I can’t do this on my own.
 I need your help to make it happen.

 And this help… can come in many forms.
 Following the blog, clicking on the like button, spreading the word about irevuo.
 It all matters.

 But the most important part to making it all happen is, sadly, technology.
 My computer is failing me, and it’s not nearly powerful enough for all the software that I’d have to use.
-That’s why you can purchase ad space in the future issue of the magazine (September 2014) and donate any amount you see fit here.
+That’s why, if you want to help me, you can contribute any amount you see fit here.